 - 4. In the case medication needs to be given on an ongoing, long-term basis, the authorization and consent forms must be reauthorized on an annual basis.
 Any changes in the original medication authorization require a new written order by the prescribing practitioner and a change in the prescription label.
 Verbal orders taken from the licensed prescriber may be accepted only by a licensed registered nurse. - 5.
-All child care staff designated by the center director to give medications must complete the 4-hour Department-approved medication administration training and have current First Aid and universal precautions training.

-- 6. Medications must be kept in an area inaccessible to children.
+All child care staff designated by the center director to give medications must complete the 4-hour Department-approved medication administration training and have current First Aid and universal precautions training. - 6.
+Medications must be kept in an area inaccessible to children.
 Controlled medications must be counted and safely secured, and specific policies regarding their handling require special attention in the center's policies.
 Access to these medications must be limited. - 7.
 Children are not allowed to bring medications to child care unless accompanied by a responsible adult.
 If a medication is out of date or left over, parents are responsible for picking up the medication.
 If parents do not respond, the center is responsible for the disposal of medications according to center policy and procedures.
 Disposal of medications must be documented. - 8.
 A written medication log must be kept for each child.
 This log is part of the child's records.
-The log must contain the following: - Child's name - Name of the medication, dosage, and route - Time medication is to be given - Special instructions - Name and initials of the individuals giving the medication - Notation if the medication was not given and the reason - 9.
+The log must contain the following: - a.
+Child's name; - b.
+Name of the medication, dosage, and route; - c.
+Time medication is to be given; - d.
+Special instructions;

+- e.
+Name and initials of the individuals giving the medication; and - f.
+Notation if the medication was not given and the reason. - 9.
 Topical preparations such as petroleum jelly, diaper rash ointments, sunscreen, bug sprays, and other ointments may be administered to children with written parental authorization.
-These preparations may not be applied to open wounds, or broken skin unless there is a written order by the prescribing practitioner. - 10.
-The center may, with written parental consent and authorization of the prescribing practitioner, permit children who have asthma to carry their own inhalers or children who are at risk of anaphylaxis to carry their own EPI-PEN, and use them as directed.
-All staff must be aware of which children have asthma and which ones may use their own inhalers as needed.
+These preparations may not be applied to open wounds or broken skin unless there is a written order by the prescribing practitioner. - 10.
+The center must have a written policy on the storage and access of inhalers and epinephrine for all children in care.
+This policy must be reviewed by the child care health consultant. - 11.
+The center may, with written parental consent and authorization of the prescribing health care provider, permit children who have asthma to carry their own inhalers or children who are at risk of anaphylaxis to carry their own epinephrine, and use them as directed.
+The center must have a specific written policy on the storage and access of inhalers and epinephrine for children who are permitted to carry or self-administer these medications.
+The policy must include a contract with the parent(s)/guardian(s), and child acknowledgement, assigning levels of responsibility of each individual.
+Orders for the medication from the health care provider, along with confirmation from the health care provider that the student has been instructed and is capable of self- administration of the prescribed medications, must be maintained in the child's file along with the written contract. - 12.
+All staff must be aware of which children have asthma, and which of those may use their own inhalers as needed.
+All staff must be aware of which children are at risk of anaphylaxis, and which of those may administer their own epinephrine as needed.